Gluten-Free Lemon Bars (Grain-Free)

 What’s the best way to cut lemon bars?

-First and most important, let them cool completely (yes completely) and then place them in the fridge.
-I know they are tempting to eat right away, but try waiting.
+First and most important, let them cool completely, and then place them in the fridge.
+We know they are tempting to eat right away, but try waiting.
 They need at least an hour in the fridge.
 If you have the willpower, overnight is best.

 Take them out of the fridge and cut them right away.
 Use a knife that has been run under hot water.
 Make one cut, dry the knife, run under hot water, and repeat.
-Do this each time and your lemon bars will have that perfect just-came-from-the-bakery look.
+Do this each time and your lemon bars will have that perfect professional bakery look.